PathwayCommons/factoid/README.md

 - `BASE_URL` : used for email linkouts (e.g. `https://factoid.baderlab.org`)
 - `API_KEY` : used to restrict new document creation (e.g. `8365E63B-9A20-4661-AED8-EDB1296B657F`)

+CRON:

+- `CRON_SCHEDULE` : second (optional), minute, hour, day of month, month, day of week
+- `DOCUMENT_CRON_UPDATE_PERIOD_DAYS` : The minimum time between successive Document cron update calls
+- `DOCUMENT_CRON_CREATED_AGE_DAYS` : Only Documents created fewer than this many days will be selecte for update.
+When undefined (default), ignores filtering on creation date.

 Database:

 - `DB_NAME` : name of the db (default `factoid`)